grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 To import the pre-configured dashboards, go to the configuration page of your CloudWatch data source and click on the `Dashboards` tab.
 Click `Import` for the dashboard you would like to use.
 To customize the dashboard, we recommend saving the dashboard under a different name, because otherwise the dashboard will be overwritten when a new version of the dashboard is released.

-{{< docs-imagebox img="/img/docs/v65/cloudwatch-dashboard-import.png" caption="CloudWatch dashboard import" >}}
+{{< figure src="/static/img/docs/v65/cloudwatch-dashboard-import.png" caption="CloudWatch dashboard import" >}}

 ## Templated queries

 Instead of hard-coding things like server, application and sensor name in you metric queries you can use variables in their place.
 Variables are shown as dropdown select boxes at the top of the dashboard.
-These dropdowns makes it easy to change the data being displayed in your dashboard.
+These dropdowns make it easy to change the data being displayed in your dashboard.

-See the [Templating]({{< relref "../../reference/templating.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.
+See the [Templating]({{< relref "../../variables/templates-and-variables.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.

 ### Query variable